AshPokemonTCG/stochastic-dark-energy-ou/stochastic_dark_energy.md

 ## 10. Conclusion

 We have tested a specific class of stochastic dark energy models (OU and QNM) against DESI DR2 BAO data, assuming a fixed CPL background.
-The MLE drives the stochastic amplitude to the numerical floor: \(\sigma_X \to 0\) and \(\omega_R \to 0\).
-The data are fully consistent with a smooth CPL evolution plus instrumental noise.
+The MLE drives the stochastic amplitude to the numerical floor (\(\sigma_X \to 0\), \(\omega_R \to 0\)).
+With the current dataset the data are fully consistent with smooth CPL evolution plus instrumental noise; no additional stochastic component is required.

 This result places a phenomenological upper limit on the amplitude of such fluctuations: \(\sigma_X < 1.5 \times 10^{-4}\) (95% CL).
 While the stochastic model is not favored by the current data, a definitive conclusion requires a simultaneous fit of the stochastic parameters with the CPL background and, ideally, the \(>20\) redshift bins of Euclid DR1 (expected H2 2026).